Home > Videos > Literature > The History Of American Literature > Power And Alienation And Into The Eighties

 Learning Objectives:

-• Survey American prose and poetry published during the forty-year period following World War II, and examine how accelerating technological changes and an increasing public advocacy of human rights and social responsibility shaped these literary works.
+• Survey American prose and poetry published during the forty-year period following World War 2, and examine how accelerating technological changes and an increasing public advocacy of human rights and social responsibility shaped these literary works.

 • Discuss how literary works combining both fictional material and accounts of personal experiences and other factual data, such as those by Norman Mailer, reflect a focus on realism and the relationship between an individual and society.